 Whatever the reason, you don’t need to panic.
 It happens to the best of us.

-More than 1 in 5 Americans reported making a late credit card payment at least once in their life, according to NerdWallet’s 2018 Consumer Credit Card Report, which amounts to more than $1.4 billion.
-And that doesn’t include interest!
+More than 1 in 4 Americans reported making a late credit card payment at least once in their life, according to NerdWallet’s 2019 Consumer Credit Card Report, and 12% have made multiple late payments.
+The late fees on this amount to more than $3 billion — and that doesn’t include interest!

 A helpful way to never make another late credit card payment is to fully understand the consequences.
 First, let’s look at the potential impacts of a late payment — then, we’ll explore ways to prevent it in the future.